CaptainMesomorph/tardigrade-framework/README.md

 ## Version control history

+**Mar 5, 2020 - 10.2.0 Created read-only repository interface**

+- Created a read-only repository interface and refactored the Azure Storage, Entity Framework and Entity Framework Core repository implementations accordingly.
+- Added an integration project for Audit.NET and included an audit decorator class.
+- Added an extension methhod for the Type class to determine whether a class implements or derives from another (including open and unbound generic types).
+- Updated NuGet packages.

 **Feb 14, 2020 - 10.1.0 Enhanced the Identity User Manager**

 - Added a RestSharp tests project.